 Pre-baking (or blind-baking) the crust ensures that both the crust and the filling will be perfectly cooked.
 No soggy-bottomed crust in this copycat Costco pumpkin pie!
 Watch our video to see how easy it is.

-Pre-baking the crust is really quite easy.
-The trick is to solidify the fats in the dough before you put it in the oven.
+- The trick to pre-baking the crust is to solidify the fats in the dough before you put it in the oven.
 Once you have the pie dough in the pan, pop the whole thing in the freezer for about 15 minutes before putting it in the oven.

 Our recipe for a single crust, all-butter einkorn pie dough is just below the pumpkin pie recipe.
 If you want to make decorations and a braided crust like the pie in our photos then you will want to double the recipe so you have enough dough for the decorations.